followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onExported.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **exported** event.
-Executed after data from the widget is exported.
+A function that is executed after the widget is exported.
 <!--/shortDescription-->

 <!--fullDescription-->